ppatierno/kafka-hybrid-iot/README.md

 A bunch of CRDs (Custom Resource Definitions) for handling Kafka related resources (Kafka cluster, topics, users and so on) will be installed.

-For the demo purposes, it is enough to use the Kafka `ephemeral` cluster provided in the examples folder.
+As Kafka cluster resource, for the demo purposes, it is enough to use the Kafka `ephemeral` cluster YAML definition provided in the examples folder.
 Run the following command for deploying it:

     oc apply -f examples/kafka/kafka-ephemeral.yaml